-- 4.23 The concentration of large safeguarded sites (across sites 8HS and 3HS in particular) is also likely to generate deliverability issues in the next plan period.
-Lichfield's' research from 2016 suggested that sites of this scale (between 999 1,499 dwellings) had an average lead in time of 9.2 years from first identification in a plan (3.9 years to submission of the first planning application then 5.6 years to start on site), with average delivery rates of 105 per year after that. - 4.24 If it is assumed applications could not be submitted on safeguarded sites till the next plan period (after 2035) that would potentially push commencement of delivery beyond 2040 and completion towards 2050. - 4.25 Based on the above, we suggest the distribution strategy for safeguarded land should be reconsidered as it will not deliver the balanced sustainable development required by policy LPA02.
-In particular we recommend that the Windle & Eccleston allocations (8HS & 3HS) are reconsidered, given that they are so large and that Windle in particular is not identified as a focus for growth (either as a key settlement or part of the Core Area), and that safeguarded land is distributed more evenly around the Core Urban Area on smaller sites rather than being so focussed on larger sites
+- 4.23 The concentration of large safeguarded sites (across sites 8HS and 3HS in particular, at 956 and 1,027 dwellings respectively) is also likely to generate deliverability issues in the next plan period.
+Lichfields' research from 20166 suggested that sites of this scale (between 999 1,499 dwellings) had an average lead in time of 9.2 years from first being identified in a plan (3.9 years to submission of the first planning application then 5.6 years to start on site), with average delivery rates of 105 per year after that. - 4.24 If it is assumed applications could not be submitted on safeguarded sites till the next plan period (after 2035) that would potentially push commencement of delivery beyond 2040 and completion towards 2050. - 4.25 Accordingly, the Council should look to safeguard a higher proportion of small and medium sized sites to ensure consistent delivery through the next plan period. - 4.26 Based on the above, we suggest the distribution strategy for safeguarded land should be reconsidered as it will not deliver the balanced sustainable development required by policy LPA02.
+In particular we recommend that the Windle & Eccleston allocations (8HS & 3HS) are reconsidered,

-&lt;sup>5 There is some discrepancies between the names and grouping of Key Settlements and sub areas of the Core Area in the supporting text to Policy LPA02 (para 4.6.3 of SD001) and the ward boundaries on the ground, which we have combined/ labelled as follows:
+5There is some discrepancies between the names and grouping of Key Settlements and sub areas of the Core Area in the supporting text to Policy LPA02 (para 4.6.3 of SD001) and the ward boundaries on the ground, which we have combined/ labelled as follows: